 Industrial Production in Czech Republic averaged 3.07 percent from 2001 until 2021, reaching an all time high of 55.10 percent in April of 2021 and a record low of -34.60 percent in April of 2020.
 This page provides - Czech Republic Industrial Production - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Industrial Production - data, historical chart, forecasts and calendar of releases - was last updated on June of 2021.

-Industrial Production in Czech Republic is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Industrial Production in Czech Republic to stand at 3.40 in 12 months time.
-In the long-term, the Czech Republic Industrial Production is projected to trend around 2.90 percent in 2020, according to our econometric models.
+Industrial Production in Czech Republic is expected to be 11.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Industrial Production in Czech Republic to stand at 4.50 in 12 months time.
+In the long-term, the Czech Republic Industrial Production is projected to trend around 3.80 percent in 2022 and 3.10 percent in 2023, according to our econometric models.